¤, About Us

 - creation of Greenmodal Transport in 2012, the first three-mode French shipping operator combining rail, river, and road transport, all while guaranteeing the lowest environmental impact at the lowest cost ;

-- a voluntary commitment to pursuing ISO 14001 certification for the management of the Group's ships (objective: end of 2013) ;
+- a ISO 14001 certification for the management of the Group's ships obtained in 2013 ;

 - and much more…